-Our second dataset, collected from \url{https://wrds-www.wharton.upenn.edu/}, consists of high-frequency observations of prices for a collection of S\&P100 stocks from $251$ trading days in the year 2017.
+Our dataset, collected from \url{https://wrds-www.wharton.upenn.edu/}, consists of high-frequency observations of prices for a collection of S\&P100 stocks from $251$ trading days in the year 2017.
 We removed 2 stocks with missing data so $p=98$ in our analysis.
-We obtain five-minute resolution prices by using the last transaction price in each five-minute interval after removing the outliers, and hence convert the trading period (9:30–16:00) to minutes $[0,78].$ We construct CIDR \cite[]{horvath2014testing} trajectories, in percentage, by $y_{ti}(u_k)=100[\log\{P_{ti}(u_k)\}-\log\{P_{ti}(u_1)\}],$ where $P_{ti}(u_k)$ $(t\in [n], i \in [p], k \in [78])$ denotes the price of the $i$-th stock at the $k$-th five-minute interval after the opening time on the $t$-th trading day.
+We obtain five-minute resolution prices by using the last transaction price in each five-minute interval after removing the outliers, and hence convert the trading period (9:30–16:00) to $\cU=[0,1].$ We construct CIDR \cite[]{horvath2014testing} trajectories, in percentage, by $y_{ti}(u_k)=100[\log\{P_{ti}(u_k)\}-\log\{P_{ti}(u_0)\}],$ where $P_{ti}(u_k)$ $(t\in [n], i \in [p], k \in [78])$ denotes the price of the $i$-th stock at the $k$-th five-minute interval ($u_k=k/78$) after the opening time on the $t$-th trading day.
 We obtain smoothed CIDR curves by expanding the data using a 10-dimensional B-spline basis.
 The CIDR curves, which always start from zero, not only have nearly the same shape as the original price curves but also enhance the plausibility of the stationarity assumption.
 We performed functional KPSS test \cite[]{horvath2014testing} for each stock, and found no overwhelming evidence (under 1\% significance level) against the stationarity.

-For model selection, the information criteria ${\rm PC}_1^{\cD}=0.567>{\rm PC}_1^{\cF}=0.558$, and ${\rm IC}_1^{\cD}=-0.619>{\rm IC}_1^{\cF}=-0.640.$ These values suggest that FFM~\eqref{eq.model_2} is slightly more preferable and imply that the latent factors may not exhibit any intraday varying patterns.
-We consider the problem of functional risk management as discussed in Section~\ref{subsec.risk}.
-Our task is to obtain the optimal functional portfolio allocation $\widehat \bw(\cdot)$ by minimizing the perceived risk of the functional portfolio, specifically, where ${\bf 1}_p=(1,\dots,1)^{\T}\in {\mathbb R}^p.$ Following the derivations in Section E.4 of the Supplementary Material, we obtain the solution:
+For model selection, the information criteria, ${\rm IC}_1^{\cD}=-0.632<{\rm IC}_1^{\cF}=-0.614$, suggests that FFM~\eqref{eq.model_1} is slightly more preferable and implies that the latent factors may exhibit intraday varying patterns.
+We consider the problem of functional risk management in Section~\ref{subsec.risk}.
+Our task is to obtain the optimal functional portfolio allocation $\widehat \bw(\cdot)$ by minimizing the perceived risk of the functional portfolio, specifically,